 Summit Trail Rebuild

-Searching for volunteerism options lead the club back to Whitefish Mountain Resort (WMR) in 2009.
+Searching for volunteerism options leads the club back to Whitefish Mountain Resort (WMR) in 2009.
 Club members applied for a federally-funded Resource Advisory Council grant with the intentions of rebuilding portions of the resort’s Summit Trail, originally built in 1995, which had since been dissected by half pipe construction and ski run grading.
 Working in conjunction with the Forest Service and the resort, the club rebuilt and/or rerouted over a mile of trail to contemporary IMBA standards.
 The club also installed a bridge over the creek next to the Hellroaring Chalet.
 All of the competed work is now used in the summer race series at Whitefish Mountain Resort.

 In 2008, the club volunteered at Whitefish Mountain Resort (WMR) to help buff out the resort’s first dedicated top-to-bottom freeride trail, Runaway Train.
 The trail was built in only a few weeks, and without the volunteerism of FAMB and others we all would have had to wait longer to ride it!